Houston's Line of Duty Firefighters

 Buried: Washington Cemetery (Glenwood Cemetery), Section D, Lot 44, Space 4

-Harold’s brother-in-law died in the Line of Duty 5 years after his death.
-Captain Little died on July 11, 1929.
+Harold’s brother-in-law, Captain Little died in the line of duty five years later on July 11, 1929.

 Thomas William "Bill" Dillion